Charlotte Van Valkenburg Memorial Robotics Fund

 “One of Charlotte’s passions was helping kids achieve goals through robotics club challenges and competitions,” says her husband, Dale Van Valkenburg, Director of Planning & Development for Brooks Resources.
 “Robotics clubs throughout the region face financial barriers which was one of the issues Charlotte was passionate about solving.
 She would be so proud and honored to see this fund supporting programs that teaches students so many vital, lifelong skills.”

 As a founding sponsor, Brooks Resources has contributed $10,000 to establish the fund.
 The fund will be managed by the Education Foundation and funding requests will be made via an application process with decisions made by a funding committee established by the family.
 If you are interested in donating to help grow and sustain the fund, visit the Education Foundation’s website and select the Charlotte Van Valkenburg Memorial Robotics Fund in the drop-down Fund menu.
-Central Oregon and tri-county high school robotics teams and programs are invited to apply for funding starting in January 2020.
+Central Oregon and tri-county high school robotics teams and programs are invited to apply for funding.